 Eggplant blossoms need pollination in order to produce an eggplant.
 Generally speaking, they only need a draft of light wind or stirring of the surrounding air caused by the gardener walking nearby, or as in my case, the cat chasing bugs through the garden.
-On occasion, however, something goes awry — an eggplant pollination problem as it were.
+On occasion, however, something goes awry-- an eggplant pollination problem as it were.
 This has led me to wonder if I may be of assistance; in other words, how can you hand pollinate eggplant flowers?

 Can You Hand Pollinate an Eggplant?

 Just as it may be difficult to explain how babies are made to your child, understanding the exact mechanics required to produce fruit on an eggplant can be complex.
-Basically, there are two types of plants — those that need both male and female blossoms to produce and those that have only one type of flower that contains everything it needs to bloom.
+Basically, there are two types of plants-- those that need both male and female blossoms to produce and those that have only one type of flower that contains everything it needs to bloom.
 The latter are referred to as “perfect,” “bisexual,” or “complete” flowers.
 The former count zucchini, cucumber, and watermelon among them, while “perfect” blooms include eggplant and beans.
 The process of hand pollinating eggplants is slightly different than for squash or cukes, but yes, pollinating eggplants by hand is definitely doable.

 How to Hand Pollinate Eggplant Flowers